curiopost/curiopost-bot/README.md

 # Curiopost bot

-Support bot for the Curiopost discord server that opens threads in bug report channel.
+Support bot for the Curiopost discord server that opens threads in bug report channel and support channel.

 # Installation